isapome/GainModulation/README.md

 ### Jan 5, 2020

 The attentional gain can be a [batch_size, neurons] matrix instead of a [neurons] vector.
 This way, it might be possible to do mini batches learning.
 However, we might need to check how the weight update is done, since it is still not working properly.

+Also, to be modified: currently the code accepts only softmax as activation for the output layer (i.e. you set identity manually and the net will do by default softmax)